We regard our pets in the UK as valued members of our family

 There are the scraps on the plates of all our children that need finishing – cannot let all those turkey dinosaurs and ham sandwiches go to waste, and when we go on a diet ourselves; we definitely do not want to just throw away those fatty bacon edges – much better to toss them to our adoring pets waiting patiently in the kitchen!

 We understand as we all do it, but table scraps are NOT nutritious and they do not help your pet lead a long and healthy life.
 We can help you to break this habit.
-It is well known that the wiring of our brain requires 8 weeks to make a behavioural change which is why we have set our immune-boosting challenge to 8 weeks – are you ready to try it?
+We offer healthy and delicious alternatives to all the unhealthy scraps that you are feeding your dog.

 Sleep is more important than diet and exercise combined as described in humans

 The heavier your pet, the more pain it will be in